For a week in June, the UN headquarters was all about the ocean. The first ever UN Ocean Conference was attended by most of the world's countries.

-“Plastic in the ocean is one of the world’s fastest growing environmental challenges.
-It has major consequences for life in the sea and for the world’s economies,” said Helgesen in his opening speech.
+"Plastic in the ocean is one of the world's fastest growing environmental problems.
+It has major consequences for life in the sea and for the world's economies" Minister Helgesen said.

 The problems under water are so devastating they have to be solved on land.

 That is why the UN and the world have adopted a set of goals to:

 Take restorative action in order to achieve healthy and productive Oceans by 2020.

 Reduce marine pollution of all kinds by 2025.